kippsss/SABER-PLISH_barcodes/README.md

 This repository contains all the scripts used in the computational design of DNA barcode libraries for use in SABER-PLISH.

-Documentation to improve its reusability has yet to be completed.

 The DNA barcode libraries generated are not uploaded here due to large file sizes.
 They will instead be uploaded to a private Amazon S3 bucket.

 # Requirements to satisfy